 pollutants.
 Wet scrubbers remove dust particles by capturing them in liquid

 droplets and pollutant gases by dissolving or absorbing them into

 Any droplets that are in the scrubber inlet gas must be separated from the outlet gas

-stream by means of another device is mist eliminator.
+stream by means of another device called mist eliminator.
 (These terms are

 interchangeable).
 Also, the resultant scrubbing liquid must be treated prior to any